ClickHouse/clickhouse-docs/docs/en/architecture/2S-1R-distributed-table.md

 ---

 ## Description
 In this architecture, there are 3 nodes configured.
 Each of the data nodes will have a part of the total data.
 The third node is used only for a tie-breaker in the event that one of the nodes fails so that ClickHouse can continue to write data.
-With this example, we'll create a database, table and a distributed table that will be able to query the data on both of the nodes.
+With this example, we'll create a database, two local tables, and a distributed table that will be able to query the data on both of the nodes.

 ## Level: Basic